-In this day and age, your lawyer should be up-to-date on the latest technological tools.
-Your lawyer should understand how computers, the Internet, PDAs, etc., are changing communications, relationships and society.
+In this day and age, your lawyer should be up to date on the latest technological tools.
+Your lawyer should understand how computers or the Internet are changing communications, relationships and society.
 He or she should be aware of the implications of this.
 If a lawyer has chosen to remain blindly "old school" about technology, do you think he or she cares enough to stay up-to-date with the latest developments in the law?